robotics-upo/seekthermaltemp/README.md

    5) Makes linear regression.
    6) Save the parameters to the yaml file.

-We also upload the txt folder.
-It contains the images and text files we obtained and/or used to achieve the parameters in the yaml file.
+We also include a txt folder.
+It contains the images and text files we used to achieve the parameters in the yaml file.

-In order to subscribe to the topic, you need to install ROS SeekThermal node and their libraries:
+In order to subscribe to the topic, you need to install ROS SeekThermal node and its library:
 https://github.com/ethz-asl/seekthermal_ros

 Note: If you want to do calibrations with your own camera, you should change the private ROS parameter path to the path that you are interested in.